 Advance your career as a health professional

-Offered online, the MHE provides flexibility for the working professional and can be completed in two to four years.
-It also features a 12-week professional experience component.
+Offered online, the MPH provides flexibility for the working professional and can be completed in two to four years.
+On-campus attendance is required for two 2-week block courses and students complete a 12-week professional practicum.

-- The MHE program is flexible for the working professional and is completed online as a part-time or full-time student.
+- Cater your degree to your needs.
+The MPH is flexible for the working professional and conducive to a full- or part-time workload.

 Course offerings and program sequence

-Click on the links below to view the course offerings and program sequence for full-time and part-time students.
+Click on the links below to view the course offerings and program sequence for part- and full-time students.
 These sequences are subject to change but can be used as reference for planning your future terms.

-We've compiled the answers to the most common questions about the MHE program.
+We've compiled the answers to the most common questions about the MPH program.
 Read through for helpful information about admissions, the practicum and more.

-Can someone tell me if I am eligible for the MHE program before I submit my application?
+Can someone tell me if I am eligible for the MPH program before I submit my application?

 Can I be accepted into the program with a 3-year general degree?